memob0x/scroll-padlock/README.md

 npm test
 ```

-You can generate the unit tests coverage in human readable form with the following commands (having `lcov` installed is required).
+To generate the unit tests coverage in a readable format, [lcov](https://github.com/linux-test-project/lcov) can be used.

 ```shell
 genhtml --branch-coverage lcov.info -o coverage